 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Getting your Child-Pugh score involves a physical exam, blood tests and imaging tests.
+Getting your Child-Pugh score involves having a physical exam, blood tests and imaging tests.
+These tests may happen at different places and on different days.

 Advertisement

-Testing for encephalopathy could involve a physical exam and/or a cognitive exam.
+Testing for encephalopathy (cognitive impairment) may involve having a cognitive exam.
 Encephalopathy can happen when toxins build up in your blood due to liver damage.

-Healthcare providers calculate your score on five factors that relate to your liver health.
+Your healthcare provider will look at all of your test results and assign a score for each of the five factors they’re assessing.
 For each factor, you can receive either one, two or three points.
 (One point is the least severe and three points is the most severe.)

-Once each of the five factors has a score, your provider adds them up and gets an overall total.
-You’ll receive a total score between five and 15.
+Once each of the five factors has a score, your provider will add up the total.
+You’ll receive a total score of between five and 15.
 That’s your Child-Pugh score.

 This chart shows how a Child-Pugh score is calculated based on the results of each of the five factors: